percona/k8spsmdb-docs/docs/architecture.md

 (two in the picture), and the client application accesses the servers via a driver.

-Sharded cluster looks as follows:
+In the case of a sharded cluster, each shard is a replica set which contains a subset of data stored in the database, and the `mongos` query router acts as an entry point for client applications.
+It looks as follows:

 ![image](assets/images/sharding.svg)

-In this case replica set contains a subset of data stored in the database, and mongos query router acts as an entry point for client applications.

 To provide high availability the Operator uses [node affinity](https://kubernetes.io/docs/concepts/configuration/assign-pod-node/#affinity-and-anti-affinity) to run MongoDB instances on separate worker nodes if possible, and the